JokerVDen/kafka-logger/Readme.md

 #### Automatic UUID Generation

-The package simplifies the process of generating requestId and eventId using UUID v4.
-If you don’t pass the requestId or eventId when constructing the LogMessage, they will be generated automatically:
+The package simplifies the process of generating requestId using UUID v4.
+If you don’t pass the requestId when constructing the LogMessage, they will be generated automatically:

 ```php
 use JokerVDen\KafkaLogger\Services\KafkaLogger;